Jarno458/TsModTemplate/README.md

 Happy modding

-Example of how to use some of code provided or more advanced usecases can be found in the [Timespinner Randomizer](https://github.com/Jarno458/TsRandomizer)
+Example of how to use some of the code provided or more advanced usecases can be found in the [Timespinner Randomizer](https://github.com/Jarno458/TsRandomizer)

 For questions, feel free to ask them inside #general-mod-discussion on the [official Timespinner discord](https://discord.gg/Timespinner)